What the experts say

 A recent study looked at coordination patterns of flat breaststroke swimmers at different levels up to elite.
 Using video analysis, the researchers identified that at increasing swim speeds for race distances between 200m and 50m the trend was for shorter glide phases, more rapid stroke rates and shorter stroke lengths.
 However, in the elite swimmers, the glide time was significantly less at all speeds than in non-elite.
 This paper argues the point that developing the optimum technique for the event works and that the optimum technique for the flat breaststroke has been thus defined.

-Reaction to different forms of training on aerobic power was investigated in 10-year old boys using a comparison between high-intensity interval training and moderate intensity continuous training.
-After an 8-week program involving either steady-state cycling at 80 to 85% of maximum heart rate or 30-second sprints on a cycle ergometer, the outcome was that the boys from the interval training sessions showed significantly greater improvements in a number of key physiological factors including ventilatory threshold.
+Reaction to different forms of training on aerobic power was investigated in 10-year old boys using a comparison between high-intensity interval training and moderate-intensity continuous training.
+After an 8-week program involving either steady-state cycling at 80 to 85% of maximum heart rate or 30-second sprints on a cycle ergometer, the outcome was that the boys from the interval training sessions showed significantly greater improvements in several key physiological factors including theventilatory threshold.

 but I did not say that I advise it!

-The impact of an 8-week training program on running economy in terms of the energy cost of running fast or slow has been investigated based on recreational runners.
-Data from the two-stage fitness test was collected at the start and after 4 and 8-weeks respectively.
+The impact of an 8-week training program on the running economy in terms of the energy cost of running fast or slow has been investigated based on recreational runners.
+Data from the two-stage fitness test was collected at the start and after four and 8-weeks respectively.
 Maximum running time at v-fast was used as the performance measure.
 Energy cost was calculated from oxygen uptake above rest, blood lactate and speed.
-The results showed that while the maximum running time increased the energy cost reduced while running at the speed most commonly used in training.
-However, at v-fast, the energy cost can actually increase if the running time increases.
-This suggests that with novice athletes more energy is initially consumed at higher speeds with which they are unfamiliar relative to lower speeds.
+The results showed that while the maximum running time increased the energy cost reduced while running at speed most commonly used in training.
+However, at v-fast, the energy cost can increase if the running time increases.
+This suggests that with novice athletes, more energy is initially consumed at higher speeds with which they are unfamiliar relative to lower speeds.
 This is due to both the incomplete development of the energy pathway and correct running action.
-A related paper looked specifically at running 8000m at slow (70% aerobic threshold) and fast (90% aerobic threshold) speeds and concluded that though energy requirements differed at the two different speeds they were comparable on a relative basis.
-The faster run leads to the metabolism of greater amounts of carbohydrate whereas both runs consumed similar amounts of fats.
+A related paper looked specifically at running 8000m at slow (70% aerobic threshold), and fast (90% aerobic threshold) speeds and concluded that though energy requirements differed at the two different speeds, they were comparable on a relative basis.
+The faster run leads to the metabolism of greater amounts of carbohydrate, whereas both runs consumed similar amounts of fats.

-A series of papers have appeared looking at gastrointestinal problems and factors in relation to distance running.
-It has been reported that between 30 and 50% of participants experience one or more symptoms and that these symptoms are more prevalent in running that in other events involving less mechanical strain - e.g. cycling or swimming.
+A series of papers have appeared looking at gastrointestinal problems and factors to distance running.
+It has been reported that between 30 and 50% of participants experience one or more symptoms and that these symptoms are more prevalent in running than in other events involving less mechanical strain - e.g. cycling or swimming.
 The first study looked at symptoms and identified a broad spectrum.
-Very often athlete will undergo physiological adaptation to or caused by these factors - a fact that must be considered by medical practitioners when treating endurance athletes.
-In the second study health factors come under the microscope in relation to nutrition which can potentially positively and negatively affect the status.
+Very often, an athlete will undergo physiological adaptation to or caused by these factors - a fact that must be considered by medical practitioners when treating endurance athletes.
+In the second study health factors come under the microscope to nutrition which can potentially positively and negatively affect the status.
 The impact of both heat exposure and water loss is also considered.
 In a further study the authors sought to examine the mechanisms behind gastrointestinal function in response to endurance exercise found from a review of the published literature.
 Key factors outlined included blood flow, motor function within the GI tract and hormonal messenger changes.
-Finally a major review paper examines the full range of gastrointestinal problems that may be experienced by distance runners including disease and other factors.
-With respect to diet, the pre-event meal may not critically assist performance but it does have the ability to harm performance.
-Care should be taken in making any dietary changes and last-minute changes should be avoided.
+Finally, a significant review paper examines the full range of gastrointestinal problems that may be experienced by distance runners, including disease and other factors.
+For diet, the pre-event meal may not critically assist performance, but it can harm performance.
+Care should be taken in making any dietary changes, and last-minute changes should be avoided.

 The response by a chronically fatigued body to abnormal exercise is reported in a study.
 The paper supports previous beliefs that immune deregulation at the cellular level is the main factor.
-Sufferers of chronic fatigue syndrome appear to potentially react negatively to abnormal exercise.
+People living with chronic fatigue syndrome appear to react negatively to abnormal exercise potentially.